 Scintigraphy involves the administration of minute quantities of a radioactively-labeled substance into the body, then monitoring and measuring where the radio-labeled substance goes after administration.
 Bone scans are one form of scintigraphy.
 Thyroid scans are another.
 The pictures provided with scintigraphy are crude compared with other imaging modalities, but have the advantage of providing functional images, indicating normal or abnormal function of target organs.
 We refer patients to Cambridge University for scintigraphic evaluations.

 At the London Vet Clinic, we undertake all procedures as ‘out-patient’ activities.
-He have glass fronted day ‘dens’ for each dog or cat as well as larger walk-in facilities for giant dogs.
-They are set up so that no animal is looked at by another.
+We have glass fronted day ‘dens’ for each dog or cat as well as larger walk-in facilities for giant dogs.
+These are set up so that dogs and cats are in separate rooms and no animal is looked at by another.
 Animals needing extra oxygen have their own oxygen ‘den’.

-When a dog or cat needs continuing care overnight we will arrange for this to be done at a 24 hour facility, usually the Medivet out-of-hours facility in Kensington.
+When a dog or cat needs continuing care overnight we will arrange for this to be done at a 24 hour facility, usually the Veteris hospital in Shoreditch.

 Laboratory